yueyinqiu/NWorldPermissions/.github/ISSUE_TEMPLATE/bug.md

 ---

 If applicable, add some screenshots.
+Don't forget the title.

 **Describe the bug**
 A clear and concise description of what the bug is.